Set up automatic app packaging and signing services

 The service is added as a new tab to the packager UI.

 To remove a service, navigate to the installation folder

 To restart or uninstall the packager service:

-When you install the packager service, the service starts automatically and continues to run at all times.
-If, for some reason, the service is not running and the UI is not available at
+When you install the packager service, the service starts automatically and continues to run.
+If the packager machine is restarted, or if for some reason the service is not running and the UI is not available at

 http/s://<packager server IP address>:port/instrumentation/, restart the service by running the restart script in the installation folder

 To automatically sign the Agents

 To simplify the Agent app re-signing process, after the packaging service is set up, you can sign and distribute the agents from the UFT Mobile console.

 To automatically sign an Agent app from the app card, navigate to APPS tab in the UFT Mobile Lab console.
 Select an Agent app, and click the icon.
 Select an upload and click the icon to sign the app.

 To sign the Agent apps with a different provisioning profile from that defined in the primary packaging service, for example if new devices were added to the provisioning profile, click and select the file to upload.
 The Agent apps will automatically be signed with the selected provisioning profile.